Personal profile

 Biography

-I have previously held fellowships at the University of Waterloo, Canada (Postdoctoral Fellow, 2006), University of Bonn, Germany (prestigious Alexander-von-Humboldt fellowship and Research Associate, 2007-2011), and University of Guelph, Canada (Research Aassociate, 2012-2016).
+I have previously held fellowships at the University of Waterloo, Canada (Postdoctoral Fellow, 2006); the University of Bonn, Germany (prestigious Alexander-von-Humboldt fellowship and Research Associate, 2007-2011); and the University of Guelph, Canada (Research Associate, 2012-2016).

-In 2016, I moved to the University of Western Australia, and currently working on fascinating research projects to understand the efficient phosphorus acquiring and utilising mechanisms of iconic Australian native plants (specially, Proteaceae) which thrive on phosphorus-impoverished, weathered soils.
+In 2016, I moved to the University of Western Australia and currently working on fascinating research projects to understand the efficient phosphorus-acquiring and utilising mechanisms of iconic Australian native plants (especially, Proteaceae), which thrive on phosphorus-impoverished, weathered soils.
 In June 2017, I was awarded a prestigious ARC Future fellowship to continue my research on Australian native plants.
 Currently, I work as a Senior Lecturer at the School of Biological Sciences.

 Roles and responsibilities

-3) Seminar coordinator - School of Biological Sciences
+3) Graduate Research Coordinator - School of Biological Sciences

 - Subject Editor, Journal of Plant Physiology (Elsevier)